Skip to Content

 7. Take to the Water

-The average temperature in St Kitts ranges from 25°C in January to around 28°C between June and October.
-Water temperatures rarely go below 26°C, whatever the time of year.
+The average temperature in Saint Kitts ranges from 25°C in January to around 28°C between June and October.
+The clear waters are warm, rarely below 26°C at any time of year, and water sports abound whether you’re looking for adrenaline-fuelled kicks or a peaceful paddle.

 St Kitts Mini Speedboat and Snorkel Tour – check rates and availability